Norman-Zvenyika/Hotel-California-Reservation-System/README.md

 ### 1. DataGeneration
    * Data
-      * Contains the generated insert statements for inserting data into the database
+      * Includes generated insert statements for populating the database
+      * Data generated using Python's Faker Library
    * Script
-      * Responsible for generating the insert statements
+      * Generates insert statements for the database
+      * Source code available in the notebook

 ### 2. Noz224
    * Java files